gamestabled/oot3d_practice_menu/README.md

 The **Left Side Gear** menu allows you to modify the left side of the Gear screen.
 This includes medallions, spiritual stones, pieces of heart, the Shard of Agony, the Gerudo Token, and Golden Skull Tokens.
 (NOTE: Currently, there is a bug in which the spiritual stones, Shard of Agony, and Gerudo Token do not correctly display their on/off status in the menu, despite their otherwise toggling working correctly.)

 The **Amounts** menu allows you to modify directly the amount of various items.
 This includes the Items menu items, Double Defense, Heart Containers, Current Health, Magic meter size, Magic amount, the number of hits left on Giant's Knife, and rupee amount.
-(NOTE: Currently, this menu has major bugs, and is not even displayed for usage.)

 ### 2.5 Equips
-TODO
+This menu allows you to change the item on your B,Y,X,I, and II button items.
+Note that changing the item on a button will not change the equipped item slot, or the visual item slot on that button.
+This means that that changes to the button items will not be reflected visually on the bottom screen, and that they will not persist through pausing or load zones.
+If requested, this can be changed in the future.

 ### 2.6 File
 TODO